Raymond James slashes price target on Fastly Inc. [FSLY] – find out why.

 Fastly, Inc. (NYSE: FSLY), the world’s fastest global edge cloud network provider, today announced that it has elected to postpone the Investor Day previously scheduled for May 12, 2022.
 The decision to postpone is the result of the current volatility in the overall markets coupled with the CEO transition announced last week.
 The postponement is not related to any change in the company’s operations or financial results.
 Fastly will announce a new date for the Investor Day at the appropriate time.

-The results of the trading session contributed to over 7351892 shares changing hands.
-Over the past one week, the price volatility of Fastly Inc. stands at 12.24% while the volatility over the past one month is 9.01%.

-The market cap for FSLY stock reached $1.42 billion, with 119.67 million shares outstanding and 111.11 million shares in the current float.
-Compared to the average trading volume of 6.25M shares, FSLY reached a trading volume of 7351892 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.52M shares, FSLY reached a trading volume of 4644522 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Fastly Inc. [FSLY]?